Canaan Valley: Geography

 The Valley, nestled among the higher backbone ranges of the Allegheny Mountains, is about 13 mi long and 3 to 5 mi wide.
 It is defined by Canaan Mountain to the west and Cabin Mountain to the east.
 The northern half of Cabin Mountain is part of the Eastern Continental Divide.

 The Valley floor is very flat, encompasses approximately 25,000 acres (although the greater Valley ecosystem is sometimes considered to consist of about 36,000 acres).
 The average valley floor elevation is 3200 ft above sea level, making it the highest sizable valley east of the Mississippi River.
-The surrounding mountains extend upward an additional 1250 to 4,450 ft at the summit of Weiss Knob on the southeastern rim of the valley.
+The surrounding mountains extend upward an additional 1250 ft to Weiss Knob (4,450 ft) on the southeastern rim of the valley.

 The Blackwater River originates in the southern end of the Valley among numerous bogs and beaver ponds.
 The Falls of the Blackwater represent part of a water gap through which the river exits the Valley between Brown and Canaan Mountains before cascading through Blackwater Canyon.